The Mediavine Dashboard syncs daily to your Google Analytics. When it does that, it pulls the top 100 posts by visits for that day.

 If you are looking at a range of days, things may not match up.

-In Google Analytics, it would show more than that over the same three day range because it ALSO includes the pageviews from day two, which weren't pulled into the dashboard sync.
-Let's say it only got 300 pageviews that day so it won't make it into the top 100.
+In Google Analytics, it would show more than that over the same three-day range because it ALSO includes the pageviews from Day Two, which weren't pulled into the dashboard sync because on Day Two that post only saw 300 pageviews, which was lower than any of the others in your top 100.

 Therefore, the Mediavine Dashboard will show 2700 (1500 + 1200), while your Google Analytics will show 3000 (1500 + 1200 + 300).